Alternative Spring Break 2018: Grenada

-(Includes housing, transportation related to project, on-site lunches, insurance and an island tour.
-Students will be responsible for airfare, some meals, personal expenses and entertainment.)
+The program fee includes tuition/fees for the 1 credit hour International Community Engagement course (SOW 4940/5943), housing located near Grand Anse Beach in 1 or 2 bedroom apartments with a kitchenette, transportation related to project, on-site lunches, insurance and an island tour.
+Students will be responsible for airfare, some meals, personal expenses and entertainment.

-(Participants will be notified of their status as an alternative spring break participant or if they have been accepted, but placed on a waiting list.)
+(Participants will be notified of their status as an alternative spring break participant or if they have been placed on a waiting list.)

-(A $150 non-refundable deposit is due at this time.
-This fee covers initial deposits for airfare and housing fees.)
+(A $500 non-refundable deposit is due at this time.
+This fee covers initial deposits for housing fees.)